ento/chromeos-key-remapper/README.md

   can happen.
 - The options page of the custom IME can only display the options page of a single IME.
+- Keys can be only remapped to other key combinations.

 ## Prerequisites / assumptions